-- For the adverse scenario, the projected OCI impact before tax shall be reported on the market risk summary template (CSV\MR\SUM).
+- No impact is assumed under the baseline scenario. - For the adverse scenario, the projected OCI impact before tax shall be reported on the market risk summary template (CSV\MR\SUM).
 A positive value corresponds to a net gain arising from defined benefit pension assets and liabilities, while a negative value corresponds to a loss.
 Banks are required to describe in the explanatory note the approach followed to obtain the gain/loss on defined benefit pension assets and liabilities. - In addition, banks are required to provide the net defined benefit pension fund assets as per Article 4(1)(109) of the CRR at the reference date and the projected change of this item under the adverse scenario. - No netting between the OCI impact and the change in pension assets shall be assumed in the reporting of the impact on CSV\MR\SUM.
 Effects arising, e.g. from offsetting OCI gains by increases in deductions, are calculated in CSV\CAP. - Tax assumptions are applied on the capital template CSV\CAP in line with section 6.4.4. - 534.
-AT1 and Tier 2 instruments eligible as regulatory capital under the CRR/CRD provisions and that convert into CET1 or are written down upon a trigger event are reported as a separate memorandum item if the conversion trigger is above the bank's CET1 ratio in the adverse scenario.
+AT1 and Tier 2 instruments eligible as regulatory capital under the CRR/CRD provisions and that may convert into CET1 or are written down upon a trigger event are reported as a separate memorandum item.
+If the conversion trigger is effectively above the bank's CET1 ratio in the adverse scenario, another separate memorandum item collects this information.
 However, the resulting impact in CET1 capital is not taken into account for the computation of capital ratios. - 535.
-Banks are required to deduct from CET1 capital the expected impact of the application of Regulation (EU) No 2019/630 amending Regulation (EU) No 575/2013 as regards minimum loss coverage for non-performing exposures ("NPL calendar").
+Banks are required to deduct from CET1 capital the expected applicable amount of insufficient coverage for non-performing exposures as per Art.
+36(1) point (m) of Regulation (EU) No 575/2013 ("NPL calendar").
 Additional data will be collected in the CSV\CR\NPL template regarding the exposures subject to the NPL calendar.
 The template guidance includes specific instructions for the report of this information. - 536.
-In the scope of the minimum coverage described in paragraph 535 shall be the loans that were originated between 26 April 2019 and 31 December 2020 or replaced during the stress test horizon to comply with the static balance-sheet assumption (henceforward 'newly originated loans') and are subsequently classified as S3.
-Loans originated on or after 26 April 2019 and which migrate to S3 not later than 31 December 2019, will be subject to a minimum coverage of 35% by end-2021 (third year as NPE) and 100% by end-2022 (fourth year as NPE) if unsecured or 25% by end-2022 (fourth year as NPE) and 35% by end-2023 if secured.
-Loans originated on or after 26 April 2019 and which migrate to S3 between 1 January and 31 December 2020 will be subject to a minimum coverage of 35% by end-2023 if unsecured or 25% by end-2023 if secured.
+In the scope for the determination of the insufficient coverage described in paragraph 535 shall be the loans that were originated or modified between 26 April 2019 and 31 December

+2022 or replaced during the stress test horizon to comply with the static balance-sheet assumption (henceforward 'newly originated loans') and are subsequently classified as S3.
+The applicable amount of insufficient coverage is determined according to Art.
+47c and 469a of Regulation (EU) No 575/2013.
 Banks shall calculate the part of the newly originated loans that will become S3 during the first year of the projection in line with the estimated transition rates (TR1-3 or TR2-3).
-For newly originated loans that will become S3 during the first year of the projection, unsecured loans will be subject to a minimum coverage of 35% by end-2023 (third year as NPE).
 No forbearance measures shall be assumed during the stress test horizon.

-537. For the calculation of the CET1 deduction due to the NPL calendar, banks shall calculate for the exposure in the scope as per paragraph 536: (i) the minimum coverage requirements exposure-by-exposure and separately for secured and unsecured S3 loans; and (ii) the total provisions and adjustments or deductions corresponding to those individual exposures.
-The CET1 deduction at an aggregate level shall correspond to the shortfall between the sum of the minimum coverage requirements by exposure and the sum of capped individual provisions and adjustments or deductions.
+537. Banks shall calculate for the exposures in the scope of the NPL calendar as per paragraph 536 the total provisions and adjustments or deductions corresponding to those individual exposures.
+The CET1 deduction at the aggregate level is determined based on the shortfall between the sum of the minimum coverage requirements by exposure and the sum of capped individual provisions and adjustments or deductions.
 The total provisions and IRB shortfall deduction during the stress test horizon shall be in line with the respective estimated loss rates and regulatory expected losses.